 While recording, the LED around the “camera” buttons flashes.
 There is also a recording indicator on the up-left corner of the APP screen.
-BTW, you can’t start recording without SD card nor valid video source.
+BTW, you can’t start recording without SD card nor a valid video source.

 Recorded files are silky smooth.
 The 60 fps makes one hell of a difference.
 Bit rate is about 16 Mbps.
 A 4GB micro SD card can store approximately 90 minutes of recording.
-If you fly and record all day long, a 16 GB should be a good option.
+If you fly and record all day long, 16 GB should be a good option.
 Later I will upload to YouTube a comparison video between the Eachine and FXT DVR captures.